Breast Cancer: Was Your Medical Treatment Negligent?

 In order to consider the common areas where breast cancer negligence may occur, it’s important to set out what ‘negligence’ actually means.

-Types of Negligence:
+Breast Cancer: Types of Negligence

-- Delays/failure in diagnosis; and
+- Delays in diagnosis; or

 - Inappropriate treatment (including a failure to provide treatment or incorrect treatment being provided)

 Delay in Diagnosis